Shannon Tubman

 Is IPL treatment for dry eye safe?

-To protect the eyes during the IPL treatment, porcelain goggles are worn which completely block the light from reaching the eyes.
-To protect the skin on the cheeks and eyelids, a thick layer of clear water-based gel is applied to the area likely to be in range of the IPL flashes.
-Following the treatment there may be some mild reddening of the skin over the lower eyelids and upper cheekbones – this should subside within 24-48 hours.
+IPL is safe when used appropriately.
+To enhance safety, your eyes are protected from the bright lights with a pair of porcelain goggles.
+These goggles completely block the light from reaching your eyes.
+To protect the skin on the cheeks and eyelids, a thick layer of clear water-based gel is applied to the area.
+Following treatment there may be some mild reddening of the surrounding skin – this should subside within 24-48 hours.

-Here is a video of how an IPL machine is used in the treatment of dry eye.
-It shows the application of the flashes to the lower eyelids through to how this works to help with Meibomian Gland Dysfunction:
+Here is a video demonstrating how an IPL machine is used to treat dry eye.
+It shows the application of the flashes to the lower eyelids and how this works to help with Meibomian Gland Dysfunction:

 What other treatments are available to treat Dry Eye Syndrome?

-IPL is mainly used to treat evaporative dry eye caused by Meibomian gland dysfunction.
-However, it’s not the only treatment used for dry eye and if it was used by itself, would probably be only marginally helpful.
+IPL is mainly used to treat evaporative dry eye, caused by Meibomian gland dysfunction.
+However, IPL is not the only treatment used for dry eye.

-- Artificial tear eye drops, some of which are specifically designed to help evaporative dry eye.
-These are meant to treat the symptoms of dry eye, not the cause.
+• Artificial tear eye drops that are specifically designed to help evaporative dry eye.

-- Devices called punctal plugs are often used to treat dry eye.
-These are tiny silicone rods placed on the opening of the tear ducts, which reduce how quickly your tears drain away.
-Allowing the existing natural tears to remain on the surface of the eye for a longer period of time.
+• Punctal plugs, are tiny silicone rods placed in the opening of the tear ducts.
+Punctal plugs reduce how quickly your tears drain away.
+This allows the existing natural tears to remain on the surface of the eye for a longer.

 Is IPL effective in treating dry eye?

-There have been a number of studies carried out in the last seven years which have shown that IPL is beneficial for most patients with evaporative dry eye.
+A number of studies have shown that IPL is beneficial for most patients with evaporative dry eye.

-A clinical trial carried out in France in 2013 reported on 80 patients with Meibomian Gland Dysfunction (a common cause of dry eye); they showed a 90% satisfaction rate after a series of three treatments carried out over 45 days.
+A 2013 clinical trial in France reported on 80 patients with Meibomian Gland Dysfunction (the most common cause of evaporative dry eye); they showed a 90% satisfaction rate after a series of three treatments.

-Associate Professor Jennifer Craig from the University of Auckland carried out a clinical trial of IPL in 2014.
-45 days after having three IPL treatments patients demonstrated a more stable tear film and 86% of the study participants reported reduced symptoms of dry eye.
+And in 2014 Associate Professor Jennifer Craig from the University of Auckland carried out a clinical trial of IPL that found it to be very effective.
+After having three IPL treatments patients demonstrated a more stable tear film and 86% of the study participants reported reduced symptoms of dry eye.

 Thorndon Eye Clinic